philliprhickman/philliprhickman/README.md

 I started my professional career in 1997 working as a sub-contractor for a software development company.
 During my time there, I worked on several large products developed in VB6, Microsoft Access and Citrix Metaframe for some high-profile companies around the US.
 After I left that company, I began writing software in VB6 for the banking industry and learning to program HMI products using PLCs and microcontrollers.
 After 8 years in that company, I moved on to my current position as a full-stack Web developer using ASP.NET, WCF, ASP.NET Core, C# and most recently Blazor.
 I still have a fondness for programming microcontrollers, especially Arduino and Raspberry PI.

-- 🔭 I’m currently working on a video course to create a temperature monitoring service using an Arduino and .NET Core 5.
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I love to program 2D video games in my spare time using Unity.

 ### Contact Me
 [![Linked In Profile](https://img.shields.io/badge/-LinkedIn-0077B5?style=flat&labelColor=black&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/philliprhickman) [![Mail Badge](https://img.shields.io/badge/-Email-0077B5?style=flat&labelColor=black&logo=microsoft-outlook&logoColor=white)](mailto:phillip.r.hickman@outlook.com)